-(19) "Laterite Ore" means a red residual soil containing commercially valuable amounts of nickel, about one percent to two percent by weight.

-(20) "Monthly Average" means the summation of the arithmetic average of all representative test results obtained during any calendar month and the emission rates established for sources not subject to routine testing.

-(21) "Particulate Matter" means:

-(a) As used in OAR 340-236-0100 through 340-236-0150 a small discrete mass of solid or liquid matter, but not including uncombined water emitted to the ambient air as measured by EPA Method 5 in accordance with the Department's Source Sampling Manual.

-(b) As used in OAR 340-236-0200 through 340-236-0230 and 340-236-0400 through 340-236-0440 a small, discrete mass of solid or liquid matter, but not including uncombined water.

-(22) "Primary Aluminum Plant" means those plants, which will or do operate for the purpose of, or related to, producing aluminum metal from aluminum oxide (alumina).

-(23) "Portable Hot Mix Asphalt Plants" means those hot mix asphalt plants which are designed to be dismantled and are transported from one job site to another job site.
+(3) "Portable hot mix asphalt plants" means those hot mix asphalt plants which are designed to be dismantled and are transported from one job site to another job site.

-(24) "Pot Line Primary Emission Control Systems" means the system which collects and removes contaminants prior to the emission point.
-If there is more than one such system, the primary system is that system which is most directly related to the aluminum reduction cell.

-(25) "Process Weight by Hour" means the total weight of all materials introduced into any specific process which process may cause any discharge into the atmosphere.
+(4) "Process weight" means the total weight of all materials introduced into any specific process which process may cause any discharge into the atmosphere.
 Solid fuels charged will be considered as part of the process weight, but liquid and gaseous fuels and combustion air will not.
 The "process weight per hour" will be derived by dividing the total process weight by the number of hours in one complete operation from the beginning of any given process to the completion thereof, excluding any time during which the equipment is idle.

-(26) "Regularly Scheduled Monitoring" means sampling and analyses in compliance with a program and schedule approved pursuant to OAR 340-236-0140.

-(27) "Source test" means the average of at least three test runs conducted in accordance with the Department's Source Sampling Manual.

-(28) "Standard Dry Cubic Foot of Gas" means that amount of the gas which would occupy a cube having dimensions of one foot on each side, if the gas were free of water vapor at a pressure of 14.7 P.S.I.A. and a temperature of 68° F.

-(29) "Special Control Areas" means an area designated in OAR 340-204-0070 and:
+(5) "Special control areas" means an area designated in OAR 340-204-0070 and:

 (a) Any incorporated city or within six miles of the city limits of said incorporated city;